 Set Selection Criteria

 My boys are keenly aware of the minifigure count in LEGO sets they select.
-I created this concentration grid to illustrate which themes had the best ratio of figures, which is valuable information for an 11-year-old boy looking to increase his minifigure collection to enhance his stop animation movies.
+I created this concentration grid to illustrate which themes had the best ratio of figures, which is valuable information for an 11-year-old boy looking to increase his minifigure collection to enhance his stop-motion movies.

-This visualization greatly benefited by filtering out the 100 pieces or fewer sets.
+This Lego data visualization benefited from filtering out the sets that were 100 pieces or fewer.
 A small bag of minifigures would have a high average minifigure ratio, skewing the data.

 Every pixel was purposely placed and designed to enhance your understanding of this 50-year history.